Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: PERFORMANCE ANALYSIS

-Then, we compare the proposed scheme with the random worker selection scheme considering different values of misbehavior ratio.
-In the random worker selection scheme, the MSP selects workers randomly.
-Fig. 12 shows the utility of the MSP as a function of $N$ considering different schemes.
-As shown in Fig. 12, the utility of MSP increases with $N$ in all schemes.
-The misbehavior of workers almost has no effect on the utility of the MSP with the proposed scheme, as the proposed scheme has excluded the workers with low reputation values before executing CDC tasks.
-For the random worker selection scheme, the misbehavior of workers make the utility of the MSP decreased.
-When $m\_r=0.2$, the utility of the MSP has been maximally increased by 24\% compared with the random worker selection scheme.
-Fig. 13 shows the average utility of selected workers as a function of $N$ considering different schemes.
-From Fig. 13, the average utility of workers increases with the increase of $N$ in all schemes.
-As the proposed scheme excludes the malicious workers, the misbehavior of workers almost has no effect on the average utility of selected workers.
-For the random worker selection scheme, the misbehavior of workers makes the average utility of selected workers decreased.
-When $m\_r=0.2$, the average utility of workers has been maximally increased by 57\% compared with the random worker selection scheme.
+Then, we compare the proposed scheme with the pre-defined worker selection scheme and best-effort worker selection scheme.
+In the pre-defined worker selection scheme, we pre-select a fixed number of workers based on certain criteria, such as their similarity \cite{comparison_scheme1}.
+In the best-effort worker selection scheme that is similar to \cite{comparison_scheme2}, any workers available will be allowed to join the CDC progress.
+When the reputation values of workers is lower than the reputation threshold $T_{th}^{com}$, the repuatation utility of the worker is expressed as $h\left( {T_{i \to w}^{com}} \right) = \alpha {e^{\left( {T_{i \to w}^{com} - T_{th}^{com}} \right)}}$ \cite{b36}.
+Figure 13 shows the utility of the MSP as a function of $N$ under different schemes.
+From Fig. 13, the utility of MSP increases with $N$ under all schemes.
+The utility of the MSP under the proposed reliable CDC scheme is higher than those under the pre-defined worker selection scheme and best-effort worker selection scheme.
+The utility of the MSP has been increased by 17\% compared with the best-effort worker selection scheme.
+Figure 14 shows the average profit of selected workers as a function of $N$ under different schemes.
+From Fig. 14, the average profit of workers increases with the increase of $N$ under all schemes.
+The average profit of workers under the proposed reliable CDC scheme is higher than those under the pre-defined worker selection scheme and best-effort worker selection scheme.
+The average profit of workers has been increased by 14\% compared with the best-effort worker selection scheme.